 - Religious creed

 - Marital status

 - Political activities or beliefs

 An employee’s membership in one of these protected categories cannot be used as a basis for termination.
 If you suspect that you have been discharged from your job for an unlawful reason or because of your membership in one of these protected categories, the best course of action is to speak with an experienced Orange County employment lawyer as soon as possible.
 You may have the right to file a wrongful termination claim for compensation.

 Why You Need Sessions & Kimball

-We are Orange County’s largest law firm exclusively representing employees and executives.
-When you call our office, you will speak with an attorney who will evaluate the case rather than be pre-screened by the receptionist or another non-attorney.
+We are Orange County’s largest employment law firm, exclusively representing employees and executives.
+When you call our office, you will speak with a wrongful termination attorney who will evaluate the case rather than be pre-screened by the receptionist or another non-attorney.
 This saves you time and shows you that we take every case seriously and treat every client the way we’d want our own family members to be treated.